anthonyd23/atlassian_mcp/README.md

 - API tokens stored as encrypted environment variables in Lambda
 - All API calls use HTTPS
-- Basic authentication with Atlassian APIs
+- Cloud: Basic authentication with API tokens
+- Data Center: Bearer token authentication with Personal Access Tokens
 - No credentials stored in code

 ## Project Structure